 The strongest brands recognize that being all things to all people results in a murky brand positioning.
 As the saying goes, if you stand for everything, you stand for nothing.

 To address this issue, it is useful to classify your various customer groups as either 1) marketing targets or 2) consumption targets.
 The marketing targets are the groups you’ll want to focus on in brand strategy development.
 They are often highly involved in the category – often the heaviest users – and set the highest hurdles in meeting their needs.
-Consumption targets, on the other hand, tend to be less involved in the category, even though in total, they may account for the larger share of revenue.
+Consumption targets, on the other hand, tend to be less involved in the category, even though in total, they may account for the larger share of the revenue.

 Think of the marketing target as the center of the bulls-eye, with concentric circles extending out from the center.
 Who is at the center of your bulls-eye?
 Who are you building your brand for?
 By explicitly targeting and meeting the needs of your core marketing targets, you’ll attract interest from the much broader consumption groups as well.

 One of the most difficult aspects we find in our brand consultancy projects is not deciding who to target, but rather, deciding who NOT to target.
-Click here more information on customer segmentation and the importance of target selection.
+Click here for more information on customer segmentation and the importance of target selection.

 2. Do you have a clear brand architecture strategy or present brands in an ad hoc manner?